Note taking feature redesign

 Key Findings

-2. Note completion speed time by 22%
+2. Note completion speed increased by 22%.

 Impact on Design